codurance/site/README.md

 # [Codurance Web Site](http://codurance.com/)

 This is the source of the Codurance web site.
-It is built and pushed to the [*gh_pages*](https://github.com/codurance/site/tree/gh-pages) branch.
+It is built and pushed to the [*gh-pages*](https://github.com/codurance/site/tree/gh-pages) branch.

 ## Initialisation

 Run `bundle install` to install the required Gems.
-If you are using RVM, you should create a *gh-pages* gemset first using the command `rvm gemset create gh-pages`.
+If you are using RVM, you should create a *gh-pages* gemset first using the command `rvm gemset create gh-pages`, which will help you isolate your gems from your standard Ruby installation.

 ## Building

-To build the site, run `bundle exec jekyll build`.
+To build the site, run `rake build`.
 You will not often have to do this manually; more often, you'll want a server in the background so you can verify your changes are as expected.

 ## Serving the Web Site Locally